aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/storage-exists/_index.md

     {
       "Name": "Exists",
       "Description": [
-        "Shows that the storage exists.",
+        "Indicates if the storage exists.",
-        "            "
+        "This property returns true if the storage is present; otherwise, it returns false."
       ],
       "Nullable": true,
       "ReadOnly": false,